jessechumo/data-structures/README.md

-# This is a data structures and algorithims course with pyhton
+# This is a data structures and algorithims course.